-Staycations are the theme of Summer 2021 thanks to Ms. Rona, and I have updated my blog post to bring you 10 of the best weekend trips to take from Toronto this summer – read on!
+Staycations are becomming more and more popular, thanks to Ms. Rona and I have updated my blog post to bring you 10 of the best weekend trips to take from Toronto this summer – read on!

 1. Prince Edward County (PEC).
 I love PEC, it’s such a beautiful area of Ontario.
 It’s the perfect summer getaway from the city.
 Only a 2 hours drive east of Toronto, you feel like you’ve left the city far behind you!
 PEC is beautiful, full of cute cafes, delicious restaurants, amazing wineries and of course the sandbanks provincial park.
 If you go to Sandbanks Provincial park there is some fabulous beaches and great sand dunes and you will soon forget you’re still in Ontario.
 The wineries are fantastic, there are some big commercial wineries, but also so many small boutique wineries, so if you’re going there, a wine tour is a must!
 I’ve done a wine tour through a tour company where they drive you around to wineries, and last year, on our girls trip, we rented bikes and cycled to some wineries along Closson Road, which was so much fun!
 There’s plenty of accommodation options too, the first time we went, myself and Phil stayed at Isaiah Tubbs resort, which was really nice and is right on the lake so has fantastic views.
 I’ve been to PEC about 5 times now, and I’ve done a whole blog post which goes more in depth into how to spend three days there; what to do, what to see and where to eat!
 Check it out here.